-This Cambodian fish soup recipe, also known as Amok in Cambodia, is a delicious soup made with cod and coconut cream.
+This Cambodian fish soup recipe, inspired by Amok in Cambodia, is a delicious soup made with cod and coconut cream.
 The soup gets much of its flavor from the fresh herbs in this recipe, including fresh cilantro and fresh mint.
 The best way to serve this fish soup (for looks and for taste) is with a beautiful, hearty dollop of coconut cream on top.
 MMM!
 Enjoy!

 Okay, I know.
 “Fish soup” isn’t the most appealing thing in the world to call this recipe.
 In fact, I really wanted to call this fish soup its true, authentic name in Cambodian, which is “Amok”.
 Unfortunately, the people of the interwebs aren’t searching for “amok” on Google, but they are searching for “fish soup.”
 So, here we are.
 A very un-pretty name for an actually very delicious meal!